Whether you're Catholic, christian or spiritual, you might

-Benedict XVI has asked that St. Peter's Basilica be an authentic
+basilica, and Pope Benedict XVI asked that St. Peter's be an authentic

 holy place, where thousands of pilgrims and tourists come everyday